auberginehill/get-directory-size/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-ReportPath</code></h5>
                         <p>Specifies where the HTML Directory Size Report and the adjacent CSV-file is to be saved.
-The default file location is <code>$env:temp</code>, which points to the current temporary file location, which is set in the system.
-The default <code>-ReportPath</code> save location is defined at line 16.
+The default save location is <code>$env:temp</code>, which points to the current temporary file location, which is set in the system.
+The default <code>-ReportPath</code> save location is defined at line 16 with the $ReportPath variable.
 For usage, please see the Examples below and for more information about <code>$env:temp</code>, please see the Notes section below.</p>
                     </li>
                 </p>
                 <p>